 - Modern tools in data science and statistics (R markdown, R studio)

 - a weekly learning plan for an 11 week study period,

-- corresponding worksheets, one for each week, with examples (theory and application in R) and solutions in R Markdown,
+- corresponding worksheets with examples (theory and application in R) and solutions in R Markdown,

 - lecture videos (visualiser style).